Codeception/Codeception/docs/05-UnitTests.md

 methods to create mocks and stubs or even accessing the module with `getModule`, as we did in example above.
 However, the Cest format is better at separating concerns.
 Test code does not interfere with support code, provided by the `UnitTester` object.
-All additional actions you may need in your unit/integration tests you can implement in the `Helper\Unit` class.
+All additional actions you may need in your unit/integration tests can be implemented in the `Helper\Unit` class.
 </div>

-To check your code for exceptions you can use the `expectException` method from `Asserts` module.
+To check your code for exceptions you can use the `expectException` method from the `Asserts` module.
 Unlike the similar method from PHPUnit, this method asserts that an exception was thrown inside a test.
 For this code, executing an exception is wrapped inside a closure: